nlsandler/c-compiler-implementations/README.md

 ## Haskell

 * [0xpantera/halcyon](https://github.com/0xpantera/halcyon) - Uses parser combinators for lexer and parser instead of regular expressions.
 Work in progress.
 Check out the project README for details on current functionality and progress.

+## Java

+* [dplassgit/adventofcompilers](https://github.com/dplassgit/adventofcompilers) - Java 21 implementation.
+Hand-rolled lexer (no regexp).
+Pretty faithful to the book, except with more meaningful names to disambiguate AST nodes from Tacky nodes from Assembly nodes.
+Complete through Chapter 11 (not including extra credits.)

 ## OCaml